Denver Distracted Driving Accident Lawyers

 - Traumatic brain injuries

-If you or a loved one has suffered serious injuries due to a distracted driver, take action to hold the driver accountable for what he or she has done.
-Call the Tenge Law Firm, LLC, at (303) 665-2929 to discuss your options and make sure your rights are protected.
+If you or a loved one has suffered serious injuries due to a distracted driver, take action to hold the driver accountable.
+Doing so may take some work, but we are ready and willing to take on that burden so that you can get the justice and compensation that you deserve.
+Call the Tenge Law Firm, LLC, at (303) 502-5587 to discuss your options and make sure your rights are protected.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”